Thursday, March 13

 Moderator: Laura M. Yovanoff, HSBC North American Holdings, Inc.

-Panelists: Bobby D. Butler Jr., Universal Weather & Aviation, Inc.; Peter Harrell, U.S. State Department; Rachel Nagle, U.S. Department of the Treasury
+Panelists: Bobby D. Butler Jr., Universal Weather & Aviation, Inc.; Peter E. Harrell, U.S. Department of State; Rachel Nagle, U.S. Department of the Treasury

 Cybersecurity/Data Protection and Privacy Track: Best-in-Class Strategies to Protect Your IT Systems